davefm95/aalx-system_engineering-devops/0x01-shell_permissions/README.md

-13.The 13-change_group scripts changes group owner of hello file to school 14.The 100-change_owner_and_group changes owner and group of all filea in the current directory 15.The 101-symbolic_link_permissions script changes user and group of symbolic link _hello
+13.The 13-change_group scripts changes group owner of hello file to school 14.The 100-change_owner_and_group changes owner and group of all filea in the current directory 15.The 101-symbolic_link_permissions script changes user and group of symbolic link _hello 16.The 102-if_only script changes the hello file user to betty only if its current user is guillaume